john4web/blog/content/posts/stream-api.md

 ## noneMatch()
 `noneMatch()` is a terminal operation!

-checks if no elements in the stream match a given predicate.
+It checks if no elements in the stream match a given predicate.
 It returns a boolean value:

 - true if no elements in the stream satisfy the provided predicate.
 - false if at least one element matches the predicate.